vshn/k8ify/docs/conversion.md

           # If singleton or no ref given: `$name`, otherwise: `$name-$refSlug`
         - name: "myapp-feat-foo"  # or "myapp"
           # `services.$name.image`
-          # Note: We support compose files per environment, so the image can be
+          # Note: We support Compose files per environment, so the image can be
           # configured there.
-These compose files also support substitution of
+These Compose files also support substitution of
           # env vars that are set by the CI system, e.g. to fill in the correct
           # tag name.
           image: "docker.io/mycorp/myapp:v0.5.7"